KermanJR/precatory-query-system-react-typescript/README.md

-Consultation system, creation, exclusion of precatories.
+Consultation system, creation, exclusion of precatories.<br>
 Developed with React, Typescript, Scss and more.